Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Rich in Omega-6, Linoleic Acid promotes a strong skin barrier.
 It’s the most popular fatty acid used in skincare because of this.

-Linoleic Acid has high moisturizing properties that are perfect for all skin types.
+Linoleic Acid has HIGH moisturizing properties that are perfect for all skin types.
 Even if you have an oily skin type, this won’t make you feel too greasy.

 It can also prevent clogged pores that lead to acne and irritation.
 That’s why people who suffer from sensitive skin or acne are safe to use this as well.

-Another thing about Linoleic Acid is that it can lighten and fade hyperpigmentation.
 When used regularly, it will decrease your skin’s melanocyte production which is what causes dark spots.
-Your face will surely look brighter and healthier.
+Your face will surely look BRIGHTER and HEALTHIER.

 Linoleic Acid is among the best ingredients in non-comedogenic oils since it has a usual rating of 0 to 1 on the scale.
-It’s also suitable for every skin type.
+It’s also suitable for EVERY skin type.

 Other oils rich in Linoleic Acid are: